David Llanos

-David Antonio Llanos Almonacid (born 27 July 1989) is a Chilean footballer who plays for Fernández Vial in the Segunda División Profesional de Chile as a forward.
+David Antonio Llanos Almonacid (born 27 July 1989) is a Chilean former footballer who played as a forward.

+Club career

+Llanos was trained at Huachipato and made his professional debut in 2006.

+His last club was Fernández Vial in the 2023 Segunda División Profesional de Chile.
+It was confirmed his retirement two years later.

 International career

 In 2008, Llanos represented Chile U23 at the 2008 Inter Continental Cup in Malaysia, scoring a goal.
 The next year, along with Chile U21 he won the 2009 Toulon Tournament and represented Chile U20 at the 2009 South American U-20 Championship.

 He also was part of a Chile under-25 squad in a training session led by Claudio Borghi in May 2011, alongside his teammates in Deportes Concepción, Patricio Jerez and Manuel Simpertegui.